hunar4321/multiple-regression/README.md

-# Least Squares by regressing recursively
+# Recursive Least Squares by predicting errors
 This is a simple intivitve operation to estimate least squares for multiple variables

 Associated video tutorial is here: